Bounded Palais-Smale sequences with Morse type information for some constrained functionals: Introduction and main results

-The geometric structure at the heart of our considerations is that of a \emph{spray} on $X$ and its geodesics.
-This general notion provides us with sufficient tools to explore the submanifold $X$ and associates to any functional $\phi$ a natural second-order differential quantity we denote by $D^2\phi$; the covariant derivative of the one-form\footnote{The tangent map $\phi_{*}$ of a functional $\phi$ can naturally be identified with a section of the cotangent bundle $T^\vee M$, that we note $\textrm{d}\phi$.
-In a local chart, this is just the map $x\mapsto \phi'_U(x)$.} $\textrm{d}\phi$ restricted to $X$.
+The geometric structure at the heart of our considerations is that of a \emph{spray}.
+This general notion provides us with three important tools to explore the submanifold $\M$; a distinguished set of curves on $\M$ -- its geodesics --, a natural way to parallel transport vectors, and finally, a spray associates to any functional $\phi$ a natural second-order differential quantity we denote by $D^2\phi$, which is the covariant derivative of the one-form $\textrm{d}\phi$ restricted to $\M$.
 Just as the possibility to use information on the second-order derivative to perform deformations that decrease the value of the functional is key to the proof of \cite[Theorem 1.7 and Theorem 3.1]{Fang:1994wz}, we will do this with information on $D^2\phi$.
 This is accomplished in Lemma~\ref{lemm:3.3}, however it is more involved than the analogous statement in~\cite{Fang:1994wz}, as we are naturally confronted with the effects of curvature, for example, in the form of holonomy.

-Although the general philosophy of our method is, in principle, applicable in this general framework, it still has the disadvantage of requiring rather detailed knowledge of the geodesics; curves that are defined by a \emph{non}-linear second-order ordinary differential equation.
+Although the general philosophy of our method is, \emph{in principle}, applicable to more general submanifolds than those we consider, it still has the disadvantage of requiring rather detailed knowledge about the geodesics; curves that are defined by a \emph{non}-linear second-order ordinary differential equation.
 More precisely, in view of our result, the essential object we need to be able to understand in a \emph{quantitative} way is the exponential map \enquote{$\exp$} of the spray.
 In general, it is only defined, but nevertheless well understood, locally.
 In particular, $\exp$ enables the construction of small convex neighbourhoods~\cite[Theorem 5.7, Chapter VIII \S 5]{Lang:1995ve} around each point and the \enquote{size} of the neighbourhood on which it is defined is related to the existence time of solutions.
 However, as we have mentioned, the nature of our result requires a certain uniformity (on a bounded set) that is slightly beyond these local considerations.
-To alleviate us of this difficulty, we have chosen in this work to restrict to the setting introduced by Berestycki and Lions \cite[Section 8]{BerestyckiLions1983-2}.
-This already provides us with an interesting framework that allows us to handle several applications.